-Crimes that violate the historical heritage are typified in Title XVI.
-Specifically in Chapter II (On crimes related to historical heritage).
-It covers exactly articles 321 to 324 of the Penal Code.
+Crimes that threaten historical heritage are classified in Title XVI.
+Specifically in Chapter II (Crimes related to historical heritage).
+It exactly covers articles 321 to 324 of the Penal Code.

-· Violation by public officials or authorities (Article 322).
+· Infringement by public officials or authorities (Article 322).

 · Damage to elements that are part of the historical heritage (Article 323 and 324).

-However, in addition to this, crimes are recorded in other precepts of the Criminal Code whose purpose may fall on these properties.
-In these crimes, the damage to the assets of the patrimony is considered an aggravating circumstance.
+However, in addition to this, crimes are recorded in other provisions of the Penal Code whose purpose may fall on these properties.
+In these crimes, damage to property assets is considered an aggravating circumstance.

 The judicial property protected from all these crimes is the cultural and historical heritage.
-However, part of the precept includes that the protected judicial asset is the cultural value that the asset has beyond the heritage itself.
-It is proposed in this way because, it seeks to safeguard its cultural and social work beyond the amount to which it is equivalent.
+However, part of the precept includes that The protected judicial asset is the cultural value that the asset has beyond the heritage itself.
+It is proposed in this way because the aim is to safeguard its cultural and social work beyond the amount to which it is equivalent.

 It consists of fraudulent crimes in which the general public is the passive individual.
-In other words, it benefits from the cultural value of the assets that constitute the historical heritage.
+That is, it benefits from the cultural value of the assets that constitute the historical heritage.

 Demolition or serious modification of unique buildings

-The classification of this crime penalizes those people who seriously demolish or transform buildings.
-This refers to particularly sheltered structures because of their artistic, monumental, cultural and historical value.
+The classification of this crime punishes those people who seriously demolish or transform buildings.
+This refers to structures particularly protected because of their artistic, monumental, cultural and historical value.

 A custodial sentence of six months to three years is awarded.
-In the same way, it can be punished with a fine of twelve to twenty-four months.
-On the other hand, special disqualification from exercising the trade or profession is proceeded with for a period of one to five years.
+Likewise, it can be punished with a fine of twelve to twenty-four months.
+On the other hand, a special disqualification from exercising the trade or profession is carried out for a period of one to five years.